Publishing checklist

 • been fact-checked by the relevant subject matter expert

-• been 2i'd by another member of the content design team
+• been reviewed by a member of the content design team

 Before you publish something, and when you 2i, check that the content: